-To Fair Isaac Corporation Report On Form 10-Q For The Quarterly Period Ended March 31, 2010
+To Fair Isaac Corporation Report On Form 10-Q For The Quarterly Period Ended March 31, 2011

-Exhibit Number Description 3.1 Bylaws of Fair Isaac Corporation Incorporated by Reference 3.2 Composite Restated Certificate of Incorporation of Fair Isaac Corporation Incorporated by Reference 10.1 Letter Agreement dated January 15, 2010 by and between the Company and Charles Ill.
+Exhibit Number Description 3.1 Composite Restated Certificate of Incorporation at Fair Isaac Corporation.
+Incorporated by Reference 3.2 By-laws of Fair Isaac Corporation.
 Incorporated by Reference 31.1 Rule 13a-14(a)/15d-14(a) Certifications of CEO.
 Filed Electronically 31.2 Rule 13a-14(a)/15d-14(a) Certifications of CFO.
 Filed Electronically 32.1 Section 1350 Certification of CEO.
 Filed Electronically 32.2 Section 1350 Certification of CFO.
+Filed Electronically 101 The following materials from Fair Isaac Corporation's Quarterly Report on Form 10-Q for the quarter ended March 31, 2011, formatted in Extensive Business Reporting Language (XBRL), (i) condensed consolidated balance sheets, (ii) condensed consolidated statements of income, (iii) condensed consolidated statement of stockholders' equity and comprehensive income, (iv) condensed consolidated statements of cash flows, and (v) the notes to the condensed consolidated financial statements.
 Filed Electronically